karan109/Maze-Game-Simulation/README.md

 * Dragons will try to kill the player.
 * The player can collect the Wand to shoot spells.
 * Collecting the resurection stone will increase player lives to 3.
-* The cloak makes the player invisible to the dragons.
+* The cloak renders the player invisible.
 * Brooms enable heightened abilities such as boost speed and the power to kill dragons.

 2. **Multi Player**